mnieber/dodo-commands/doc/tutorial/part_4_getting_colleagues_up_to_speed.rst

 Alternatives to git as the starting point
 -----------------------------------------

-In the steps above, we cloned a git repository to obtain a ``src`` directory that has shared configuration files.
+In the steps above, we cloned a git repository to obtain a ``src`` directory that has the shared configuration files.
 However, there are other ways to obtain these files.
 First of all, you can obtain the ``src`` directory from a cookiecutter template: